grepcats/piglatin/README.md

 XExample Input: Chronic, cry
 XExample output: onicChray, ycray

-For words that contain "qu" in the first consonants, move qu and other first consonants to the end of the word and add "ay" Example Input: Squawk
+XFor words that contain "qu" in the first consonants, move qu and other first Xconsonants to the end of the word and add "ay" XExample Input: Squawk
-Example Output: awkSquay
+XExample Output: awkSquay

 The program applies the previous rules to single word entries Example Input: Beef